glorfindel56/Home-Credit-Loan-Default-Prediction/README.md

 ## Branching and Contributions
 - Please checkout the develop branch and work from there.
 All code will be pushed to the 'develop' branch.
 Branches can be created off of develop as needed.
-- Official changes made to the project will be merged into 'main' by Pull requests on GitHub.
+- Official changes made to the project will be merged into 'main' by pull requests on GitHub.

 ## Usage
 - Refer to `Code/` for data exploration and preprocessing steps.